Today’s Wonder of the Day was inspired by niko. niko Wonders, “How do you beatbox?” Thanks for WONDERing with us, niko!

 What’s your favorite type of music?
-If you're like many kids, the urban beats of hip hop get your feet moving and your body grooving.
+Do you like the twang of country music?
+How about the rhythm of rock-n-Roll?
+Maybe the beats of hip hop get you moving and grooving!

-The popularity of beatboxing has also led some people to organize large beatboxing ensembles in an attempt to set a world record.
-The current Guinness World Record for the largest human beatbox ensemble is 2,081 people set in Dublin, Ireland, on November 14, 2011!
+Some people also form large beatboxing groups.
+In fact, one of these groups once set a world record.
+The current Guinness World Record for the largest human beatbox ensemble is 2,081 people.
+It was set in Dublin, Ireland, on November 14, 2011!

 Would you like to try beatboxing?
 It’s a great way to make music.
 You don’t even need an instrument.
 You already have everything you need to become a great beatboxer—just give it a try!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1